essarhash/notes/source/content/You Are Witnessing the Death of American Capitalism - Benn Jordan.md

 Not only is it impossible to spend on even the most lavish things that you would desire, but it's also very much not like having a garage full of cash.

-For example, if Elon Musk, with his value of $450 billion at the time of me recording this, if he negotiated a deal to buy South Africa with its total gross domestic product valued at $381 billion, he wouldn't be able to afford it due to the value of his holdings dropping significantly as he liquidated the equity.
+For example, if Elon Musk, with his value of $450 billion, at the time of me recording this, if he negotiated a deal to buy South Africa with its total gross domestic product valued at $381 billion, he wouldn't be able to afford it due to the value of his holdings dropping significantly as he liquidated the equity.

 If 13% of Tesla's shares immediately went for public sale, it would create an enormous surplus and the company's value would crash.